ropensci/cyphr/README.md

 ## Objects to handle keys:

-Decide on a style of encryption and create a `encryptr_config` object
+Decide on a style of encryption and create a `cyphr_config` object

 * `config_sodium_symmetric`: [Symmetric encryption, using sodium](http://127.0.0.1:19184/library/sodium/doc/intro.html#secret-key-encryption) -- everyone shares the same key (which must be kept secret!) and can encrypt and decrpt data with it.
 This is used as a building block but is inflexible because of the need to keep the key secret.
 * `config_sodium_public`: [Public key encryption](http://127.0.0.1:19184/library/sodium/doc/intro.html#public-key-encryption) -- this lets people encrypt messages using your public key that only you can read using your private key.